rooch-network/rooch/CONTRIBUTING.md

 1. Log in to your Github account.
 2. Browse the [Rooch repo](https://github.com/rooch-network/rooch) on GitHub.
 3. Select `Fork` in the upper right corner, then select `Create a new fork`.
-4. For **Owner**, choose your username.
+4. For **Owner**, select your username.
 5. For the **Repository name**, we recommend keeping the name `rooch`, but you can use any name.
 6. Optional.
-To contribute, you only need the master branch of the repository.
+To contribute, you only need the main branch of the repository.
 To include all branches, uncheck the checkbox for **Copy the `main` branch only**.
 7. Click `Create fork`.

 ### Clone your fork